hashicorp/vault/website/source/docs/config/index.html.md

   is stored.
 There are multiple options available for storage backends, and they're documented below.

+* `ha_backend` (optional) - Configures the storage backend where Vault HA coordination will take place.
+Must be an HA-supporting backend using the configuration options as documented below.
+If not set, HA will be attempted on the backend given in the `backend` parameter.

 * `listener` (required) - Configures how Vault is listening for API requests.
   "tcp" is currently the only option available.
 A full reference for the inner syntax is below.